BuilderIO/builder/packages/react/README.md

 ## Integration

 See our full [getting started docs](https://www.builder.io/c/docs/developers), or jump right into integration.
-We generally recommend to start with page buliding as your initial integration:
+We generally recommend to start with page building as your initial integration:

 <table>
   <tr>